qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 user.id = "john-doe" and user.employeeType = "developer" and user.custom.country = "sweden" and resource._actions = "*"
 ```

-In example JWT above, the user is granted access for all actions to all resources.
+In example rule above, the user `john-doe` is granted access for all actions to all resources.

 ### The `resource` object

-A _Resource_ object is a generic concept that can represent applications,or objects within applications.
-A resource is made of attributes which can be used in rule expressions.
+A resource object is a generic concept that can represent applications, or objects within applications.
+A resource object consists of attributes that can be used in rule expressions.
 In rule expressions, the resource being accessed is represented by the `resource` object.

-#### Common attributes
+#### Common resource attributes

-There are different resource types but all share some common attributes.
+There are different resource types, but all resources share some common attributes.

 | Attribute | Description |
 | --------- | ----------- |